 Sometimes client text messages are short communication bursts of a more administrative nature, with the client sending texts simply for scheduling purposes and other non-confidential information exchange.
 However, these text conversations can graduate over time to include photos attachments and other pertinent details or perhaps even evidence related material.
 Managing this data can get a bit overwhelming and the challenge is to then figure out what the best method is to archive and keep records of all the text message-based communications.

 Large law firms versus small law firms

-Meanwhile, larger firms sometimes might have firm-wide policies in place with the goal to try and ensure that text messages from clients are captured and archived for record keeping, billing, and discovery purposes.
-Even with these firm-wide policies, the onus is most always on the lawyer to make sure they are regularly saving and archiving all client SMS related communications.
+Meanwhile, larger firms often have policies in place with the goal to try and ensure that text messages from clients are captured and archived for record keeping, billing, and discovery purposes.
+Even with these policies in place, the onus is most always on the lawyer to make sure they are regularly saving and archiving all client SMS related communications.

-Top four benefits for lawyers to retain and save text messages.
+Benefits for lawyers to retain and save text messages

 Accountability and Record Keeping - All client directives or decisions that were sent via text message will be readily available to review if needed.

 Billing - Saving client text messages enables a lawyer to accurately bill for their time based on the amount of messages and time taken to respond.